jinlin2666/jinlin2666.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
-I am Jinlin, and I am currently a Ph.D. student at the University of Connecticut.
-I earned my bachelor’s degree in accounting from the School of Management, Fudan University.
+I am Jinlin, a Ph.D. student at the University of Connecticut.
+I obtained my bachelor’s degree in accounting from the School of Management, Fudan University.
 After graduation, I worked as a finance manager in a real estate company for three and a half years.
 I am deeply interested in exploring human activities and social science problems, particularly in the business world, where intellectual minds and professionals come together.
 Accounting, as the language of business, offers a unique lens to investigate a wide range of economic and societal phenomena.

 My research interest includes political economy, labor market, financial accounting, capital markets, and corporate disclosure.